dawi2332/dotfiles/home/.oh-my-zsh/custom/plugins/kbd/README.md

-The actual bindings from key (names) to ZLE functions are read from the file referenced by the variable `$KBD_BINDINGS_FILE`, each line containing the name of a key and a ZLE function separated by a space.
+The actual bindings from key (names) to ZLE functions are read from the file referenced by the variable `$KBD_BINDINGS_FILE`, each line containing the name of a key and a ZLE command separated by a space.

 ### Example: